Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This article introduces a RAM designed for ML classifiers, extending its initial version of \cite{zhao_assessing_2021} with more practical considerations for real-world applications of high-dimensional data and autonomous systems, e.g., the new estimator Eqn.s~\eqref{eq_weighted_avg_est_mean} and \eqref{eq_weighted_avg_est_var}, alternative solutions discussed in Section \ref{sec_ram_gen_to_hd_ds}, and new experiments on image datasets and an AUV mission.
+This article introduces a RAM designed for ML classifiers, extending its initial version of \cite{zhao_assessing_2021} with more practical considerations for real-world applications of high-dimensional data and autonomous systems, e.g., the new estimator Eqn.s~\eqref{eq_weighted_avg_est_mean} and \eqref{eq_weighted_avg_est_var}, alternative solutions discussed in Section \ref{sec_ram_gen_to_hd_ds}, and new experiments on image datasets, AUV/UGV missions, and a real-world healthcare application.
 To the best of our knowledge, it is the first ML RAM that explicitly considers both the OP information and robustness evidence.
 It has also allowed us to uncover some inherent challenges when assessing ML reliability.
 Based on the RAM, we present probabilistic safety arguments for ML components incorporating low-level \gls{VnV} evidence.

-To complete the ``big picture'', we also propose an overall assurance framework, in which a set of safety analysis activities are integrated to identify the whole LES level safety targets and break down them to component-level reliability requirements of ML functions.
-Finally, a case study based on simulated AUV is conducted.
-The case study is comprehensive in terms of exercising and demonstrating all proposed methods in our assurance framework and also identifying key challenges with recommendations for ML models of autonomous systems.
+While the main focus of this work is assessing the reliability for ML components, it is unwise to study safety without considering the \gls{LES} in its application context.
+Because, an ML model, as software, would not cause physical mishaps on its own.
+What truly concerns us is the safety of the whole \gls{LES}.
+Thus, we propose an overall assurance framework, in which a set of safety analysis activities are integrated to identify the whole LES level safety targets and break down them to component-level reliability requirements of ML functions.
+Such analysis requires the understanding of the interplay between non-ML and ML components.
+Finally, case studies based on \gls{RAS} are conducted.
+The case studies are comprehensive in terms of exercising and demonstrating all proposed methods in our assurance framework and also identifying key challenges with recommendations.

 An intuitive way of perceiving our RAM, comparing with the usual accuracy testing, is that we enlarge the test set with more test cases around the ``seeds'' (original data-points in the test set).
 We determine the oracle of a new test case according to its seed's label and the $r$-distance.
-Those enlarged test results form the robustness evidence, and how much they contribute to the overall reliability is proportional to its OP.
+Those enlarged test results form the robustness evidence, while how much they contribute to the overall reliability is proportional to its OP.
 Consequently, \textit{exposing to more tests (robustness evaluation) and being more representative of how it will be used (the OP)}, our RAM is more informative---and therefore more trustworthy.
 In line with the gist of our RAM, we believe that the DL reliability should follow the conceptualised equation of: